valinux/TimePad_Spying/Readme_uwn.txt

 ### Steps to Encode and Send

 1. **Create the Microdot**:
    - Convert the **Encryption Key** and **Word Mapping JSON File** into a small format, such as a microdot.
-This typically involves reducing the text size to a tiny dot that can be printed or displayed.
+This typically involves reducing the text size to a tiny dot that can be printed or displayed. !!NOT SMART TO DO THIS AT ALL USE YOUR BRAIN!!!
+This is just an example!
+DONT DO IT.

 2. **Transmit the One-Time Pad**:
    - Send the one-time pad numbers separately, ensuring that the recipient understands they need to use these numbers to decode the message.